ffalsepositive/udacity_projects/project_5_data_pipelines_with_airflow/README.md

 ## Introduction

-Sparkify, which is a streaming music start-up, wants to automate their ETL pipeline with airflow.
+Sparkify, which is a streaming music start-up, wants to automate their ETL pipeline with Apache Airflow.
 The data is in S3 Bucket, as log and song data.
 Datasets are in JSON metadata format.
 In this project, we will automate an ETL pipeline with Airflow.
 First, we will create the tables on Amazon Redshift, then copy data from S3 Bucket to Amazon Redshift.
 Then, we will insert the data to Amazon Redshift tables and check the data.
 Finally, we will run this process every hour.